-The Curator and Creative Director shares several of her work samples here - She is also a sculptor, multimedia and installation artist - It has been her vision to create this gallery space in RINO to expose artists to a new "shared space" gallery model that she hopes will provide a means to for professional artists to exhibit in a new approach to gallery representation - in a feature solo presentation format with professional marketing in a commercial setting to create value for their visual practices.
+The Curator and Creative Director shares several of her work samples here - She is also a sculptor, multimedia and installation artist - It has been her vision to create the gallery space in RINO to expose artists to a new "hybrid shared space" gallery model that provides a means to for professional artists to exhibit in a new approach to gallery representation - in a feature solo presentation format with professional marketing in a commercial setting to create value for their visual practices.

-To do it she is welcoming in the visitors form all over the world and to take advantage of the changing demographic of people living in and visiting the RINO Art District.
-She is asking local artists to consider a change from paying dues and going to meetings of co-op gallery spaces and create a model a less restrictive than traditional gallery representation with a polished high end gallery.
+To do it, she is welcoming visitors from all over the world and inviting artists to take advantage of the changing demographic of people living in and visiting the RINO Art District.
+She is introducing local artists to a change from paying dues and going to meetings of co-op gallery spaces and created a model a less restrictive than traditional gallery representation with a polished high end gallery.
 She is develops community - collaboration and feedback - that traditional commercial galleries don't offer.
-She established the gallery to provide a curated exhibition space for artists and creatives to exhibit in a high end gallery space situated in a SoHo like area at a fraction of current market rate costs for commercial space.
+Her application process provides a rigorously curated exhibition space making it possible for artists and creatives to exhibit in a high end gallery space situated in a SoHo like area at a fraction of current market rate for commercial space in RINO.

-She wants the artists to be involved to be a part of the space and provide opportunity for them to interface with clients and each other and fostering a sense of community.
+She wants the artists to be involved - feel a part of the space.
+Provide opportunities for them to interface with clients and each other and fostering a sense of community.

-She has created a gallery committed to contemporary art and practice that currently features a Main Gallery and a Community Gallery.
-With the dramatic high ceilings and is suited for large scale and installation work.
-Laura envisions a new kind of space where artists don't have to spend a year getting ready for a solo show or move out of town to afford exhibition space and can expose themselves to the new urban sophisticates surrounding the gallery from NYC, LA, Chicago, San Francisco and many other art centric cites.
+The space she created has a commitment to practice that currently featured artists in the Main Gallery and Represented Artists in the rear.
+The space offers dramatic high ceilings and is suited for large scale and installation work.
+Laura envisions a new kind of space where artists don't have to spend a year getting ready for a solo show or move out of town to afford exhibition space.
+Artists are provided exposure to the new urban sophisticates surrounding the gallery from NYC, LA, Chicago, San Francisco and many other art centric cites.
 Celebrating the changing demographics of Denver, she coaches emerging artists and works to expand artists practices into broader applications in commercial sectors.

-Identifying the gallery as a hybrid of a co-op gallery and commercial gallery - never been done in the Denver area - Laura encourages artists interested in this new "shared space" concept to apply or drop by for a visit.
-Going to Apply: Artists are requested to submit key works that illustrate their practice succinctly with a rigorous application process designed to ensure a level of professionality and commitment to practice.
-The gallery business model provides 6 week exhibition cycles - each artist selected will be represented in 6 week intervals - with a vinyl of their name to create a feature visual representation maximizing exposure and sales potential.
-Activating the space through no and low-cost opportunities for artists, artist events and engagement will remain a priority of the gallery.
+Identifying the gallery as a hybrid of a co-op gallery and commercial gallery - never been done in the Denver area - Laura encourages artists interested in this new "shared space" concept to apply, propose or drop in for a visit.
+Application preparation: Artists are requested to submit key works that illustrate their practice succinctly with a rigorous application process designed to ensure a level of professionality and commitment to practice.
+The gallery business model provides 6 week exhibition cycles - each artist selected is presented in a feature solo format in 6 week intervals - using a vinyl of each artist name to create a feature visual representation to maximize exposure and sales potential.
+Activating the space through low-cost opportunities for artists, creating artist events and engagement will remain a priority of the gallery.
 All sales, marketing and client interface is handled with utmost attention to detail and client satisfaction.

-The experimental business model of fooLPRoof carries with it the price tag of a market rate space and to make it low cost and viable for artists - As the space develops, Laura will/may exhibit individual works from solo exhibitions to fill vacancies in the Gallery - currently new work, concepts from exhibition in Ireland and solo exhibition Home Economics are included.
+The experimental business model of fooLPRoof carries with it the price tag of a market rate space and to make it low cost and viable for artists - As the space develops, Laura will/may exhibit new work and components from solo exhibitions to fill vacancies in the Gallery - currently new work, concepts from exhibition in Ireland and solo exhibition Home Economics are included.
 Laura assists out of town exhibitors and local artists with collaborative installations - all commercial works are fabricated through the company that owns the gallery 3240design llc email@example.com